 What separates watches from other pieces of jewelry isn’t just the time-telling aspect of it.
 Watches hold more sentimental value than other pieces of jewelry.
 You’ll usually hear more stories about someone’s watch than about their necklace or their bracelet.

 That’s because watches are also durable and can withstand the test of time.
 It’s not uncommon to see people wearing watches that their grandfather wore back in the 80s, which is why they’re so valuable.
 They tell the time both figuratively and literally.

 But what if you’re in the market for a new watch?
 Well, first off, let me tell you that there’s no “one watch” to solve your problems because there are different watches for different activities.

 There are watches for people who are around water all the time and there are watches for people who like to wear suits to work.
 But maybe you’re an all-around guy.
 Maybe you like to wear suits to work, but you go swimming in the evening.

-In this article I’ll help you find the three watches every man should own.
-Now, does that mean you have to go out and spend your hard-earned money on three watches right away?
+In this article I’ll help you find the five watches every man should own.
+Now, does that mean you have to go out and spend your hard-earned money on five watches right away?
 Absolutely not!

 Watches are meant to be cherished and you can do that over a period of time.
 Some people take years to buy their second watch.
 Others take months.
 It’s up to you to decide whenever you feel like you’re ready to buy another timepiece.

-Here are my three types of watches every man must own!
+Here are my five types of watches every man must own!

 A field watch is great for the outdoors.
 It’s simple, great for active work, and fits well for most seasonal outfits.